attapanhyar/attapanhyar/README.md

 - 👋 Hi, I’m Atta Muhammad!
-- 👀 I’m interested in Deep learing in Python, Signal Processing in Python and Matalb.
+- 👀 I’m interested in Deep Learning, Generative AI and Agentic AI.
-- 🌱 I’m currently learning integrations of Front end backend Frameworks in Web Engineering
+- 🌱 I’m currently learning Agentic AI and Large Language Models
 - 💞️ I’m looking to collaborate on all above topics.
 - 📫 How to reach on
 Facebook: https://www.facebook.com/iamattapanhyar